i-am-fyre/Scraper-Discord-Notification/README.md

 All notifications will be sent to your desired Discord channel via webhook.
 *Tested on Ubuntu 18.04.03 LTS.*

+A lot of credit goes to @CRutkowski for his Kijiji-Scraper project (https://github.com/CRutkowski/Kijiji-Scraper) that served as the base for mine.

 ![Scraper - Notification - Embed](https://user-images.githubusercontent.com/58180427/69883816-73c8ed00-129b-11ea-9dd8-c02a9fbb76e2.png)